sunwookim028/G3SA/minimap2/README.md

 * Query reads

 This implementation accepts standard **FASTA** files for query reads.
-A small example dataset is provided in the repository under the `data/` directory for testing purposes.

-Larger datasets can be downloaded from various sources such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or projects such as [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle).
+Datasets can be downloaded from various sources such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or projects such as [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle).

 * Reference index